The Winsford Academy: Woodford Lodge: 1971–2008

 Woodford Lodge High School (initially Woodford Lodge County Comprehensive School and Woodford Lodge County High School) was established in 1971 on a 30-acre site in the outskirts of Winsford, when it was a developing town with an increasing population.

+Cheshire was the first county to offer careers guidance via computer from September 1973 to June 1974.
+It was run with the IBM UK Scientific Centre, at two schools, Ellesmere Port Grammar School and the school at Winsford.

 Its name remained until 2008 and partially to 2010.

 Federation: 2008–2010

-The former Local Authority, Cheshire County Council undertook an extensive review of educational provision and surplus places during 2007 under the Transforming Learning Communities Programme.
-The outcome of the review resulted in the decision to Federate Verdin High School and Woodford Lodge High School that was officially completed in January 2008, under the name 'Winsford High School Federation'.
+In 2007 Cheshire County Council undertook an extensive review of educational provision and surplus places under the Transforming Learning Communities Programme.
+The outcome was to Federate Verdin High School and Woodford Lodge High School from January 2008, under the name 'Winsford High School Federation'.
 The Federation was led and managed by a Principal and a single Governing Body of 21 Governors.
 Both schools had a site headteacher and senior managers were appointed to the Federation, however, most aspects of provision were managed on one site.

-The Federation was established in preparation for another proposal, the establishment of an all-through school in Winsford by 2012.
-The proposal would bring together primary, secondary and special provision in Winsford as one educational establishment with hopes it would be supported by Building Schools for the Future (BSF) programme.
-However, due to central government uncertainties, there has been a delay in the entry of 19 local authorities into the programme, including Cheshire West and Chester Council.
-As a result, funding has not been available for the all-through proposal.

-On 19 April 2008, it was announced that Mr Martin Howlett was appointed as Principal of the Winsford High School Federation, and the two site headteachers appointed were Mr Paul Harrington for Verdin High School and Mr John Foreman for Woodford Lodge High School.
+On 19 April 2008, Martin Howlett was appointed Principal of the new school federation, while the two site headteachers were Paul Harrington for Verdin High School and John Foreman for Woodford Lodge High School.